prasanna1511/Embedded-C/README.md

 - Arduino IDE: Ensure you have the latest version of the Arduino IDE installed on your computer.
 You can download it from the [Arduino website](https://www.arduino.cc/en/software).

-- Arduino Board: A compatible Arduino board (e.g., Arduino Uno, Mega, or Nano) to upload and run the experiments.
+- Arduino Board: A compatible Arduino board (e.g., Arduino Uno, Mega, ESP8266 or Nano) to upload and run the experiments.

-- Required Libraries: Some experiments may require additional libraries which can be installed via the Arduino Library Manager.